iamnmanoj/web-designing/readme.md

-# Please find Web designig basics to cover in this workspace.
+# Please find Web designig basics guidelines in this workspace.

 * Learn how to make text professionally designed
 * Use the power of colors